ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

     # systemctl enable pcsd.service
     Created symlink from /etc/systemd/system/multi-user.target.wants/pcsd.service to /usr/lib/systemd/system/pcsd.service.

-The installed packages will create an **hacluster** user with a disabled password.
+The installed packages will create an ``hacluster`` user with a disabled password.
-While this is fine for running ``pcs`` commands locally, the account needs a login password in order to perform such tasks as syncing the corosync configuration, or starting and stopping the cluster on other nodes.
+While this is fine for running ``pcs`` commands locally, the account needs a login password in order to perform such tasks as syncing the Corosync configuration, or starting and stopping the cluster on other nodes.

-This tutorial will make use of such commands, so now we will set a password for the **hacluster** user, using the same password on both nodes:
+This tutorial will make use of such commands, so now we will set a password for the ``hacluster`` user, using the same password on both nodes:

 .. code-block:: none